fjalonzo/.vscode/README.md

 #Use Ctrl-H to select all the UserName

-#Rename all "UserName" to "Mark"
+#Example rename all "UserName" to "Mark"